ArthurWeb3/Student-Club-118W/README.md

 ** For content related to each page, upload the file with "_YourPage" at the end as well as initials, e.g:
 "Thumbnail_LinksPage_AT.jpg" **

-Home - AJ
-Event - Alex
-Links - Brandon
-Gallery - Lior
-Sign Up - Lior
-About Us - Elias

-Home // Repository
+Home // Repository // AJ
 - Title
 - Links to other in text pages (Event, Links, Gallery, Sign Up, About Us)
 - Dashboard